c-base/ingress-table/README.md

 The stopwaitsecs=2 is there because we need to do a kill -9 after the service is stopped.

-You can start/stop the service using these commands:
+You can start/stop/look at status the service using these commands:

     supervisorctl start ingress_table
     supervisorctl stop ingress_table
+    supervisorctl status